2026-2027 Season Registration Cost Breakdown

 Specific tournament details for each level will be confirmed and communicated at a later date.

-- Expanded On-Ice Development
+- On-Ice Development

 - We’ve significantly strengthened our skill-development program by partnering with elite instructors, including: